Cookie Consent by Free Privacy Policy Generator website

 Published Tuesday, 17 September 2024

-York’s long term Local Transport Strategy will take another step next week (24 Sep) as a draft Implementation Plan is discussed at the Economy, Place, Access and Transport Scrutiny Committee.
+York’s long term Local Transport Strategy will take another step next week as a draft Implementation Plan is discussed at the Economy, Place, Access and Transport Scrutiny Committee.

 The Local Transport Strategy, which was adopted in July 2024, has been shaped by residents, businesses and commuters following extensive engagement.
 The feedback made clear that people are tired of congestion in the city, and that it is affecting people’s health and the reliability of public transport, impacts career prospects and socially isolates a wide range of people.

-The draft Implementation Plan sets out a comprehensive series of options for the first two years of the Local Transport Strategy.
+The draft Implementation Plan sets out a comprehensive series of options for the first 2 years of the Local Transport Strategy.
 Some are already funded and being delivered; others will require further funding, with the new Implementation Plan articulating the case for this.
 Alongside the Implementation Plan, Members will also be asked to comment on the proposed routes and improvement zones within York’s emerging Local Cycling and Walking Infrastructure Plan (LCWIP).

-Cllr Kate Ravilious, Executive Member for Transport, said;
+Cllr Kate Ravilious, Executive Member for Transport, said:

-“York’s residents and businesses have told us loud and clear that our existing transport network is holding the city back and that things need to change.
+York’s residents and businesses have told us loud and clear that our existing transport network is holding the city back and that things need to change.

 “This is why getting an Implementation Plan in place is so important and we look forward to exploring the initial ideas at scrutiny, off the back of what people told us earlier in the year.